abhikant28/Tic_Tac_I_Win/README.md

 The algorithm is totally logic based without the use of any ML/AI technology (Commonly used).

+However, there is a lot of scope for further UI enhancement.

 Ps: Do let me know if you are able to beat my algorithm and win the game.

 Regards